 Does it smell?

-The fan is housed in a shroud at the point where the flexible vent pipe exits.
-The fan draws air through a screened opening on the toilet, across the top of the solids area and through the vent hose and then outside.
-You have the choice of either a straight or angled fan housing - the diagram below will help you decide on the most suitable version, although you are welcome to call us for advice.
+The fan is located in a housing at the point where the flexible vent pipe exits the room.
+The fan draws air through a screened opening on the toilet, across the top of the solids area and through the flexible vent hose and then outside.
+You have the choice of either a straight or angled fan housing – the diagram below will help you decide on the most suitable version, although you are welcome to call us for advice.
 Approximately 1.5 metres (5 feet) of flexible vent pipe comes with the Air Head and further lengths, if needed, are available online.

-Another major advantage of the Air head Compost Toilet is its female friendly design.
+Another major advantage of the Air Head is its female-friendly design.
 With many other urine separating toilets, it becomes something of a trial to ensure that liquids are processed through the pipe that leads to the liquid waste tank.
 Due to the design of the Air Head’s automatic separating system, this is no longer an issue.
-Even if urine does escape into the solid waste tank, the drying system negates any contamination relating to composting.
+Even if urine does occasionally escape into the solid waste tank, the drying system negates any contamination relating to composting.

 How often will it need emptying?

 Depending on use, the standard, 7.5-litre urine container will fill up quite quickly, so we would suggest daily emptying where possible.
 Urine is normally sterile and can be emptied directly onto earth or around trees (avoid repeatedly emptying at the same spot).
 Do not empty urine into the canals or rivers in the UK, as the nitrogen content acts as a food for algae.
 Where the Air Head is used at sea, it is usually permissible to empty urine overboard.